 Maybe it spawns from my dread of shopping, but I find choosing what to wear for photos is the most difficult step in getting my own photos taken.
 I know I can’t be alone in that!
-Thankfully, I’ve learned some tips along the way.
+Thankfully, I’ve learned some tips after being a photographer for so long.

 Complement each other, but don’t match.

-When choosing outfits for you and your fiancé, look for complementary colors, solid prints and avoid patterns that are overly busy, as those can be distracting.
-The goal is to make you and your fiancé be the first thing noticed in the photo, not your clothing.
+When choosing outfits for you and your fiancé, look for complementary colors, solids and avoid patterns that are overly busy, as those can be distracting.
+The goal is to make you and your fiancé be the first thing noticed in the photo — not your clothing.

 Add visual interest with layers and texture.